Guidelines for the Use of GRE® Scores*

 Subject Test scores should be compared only with other scores on the same Subject Tests (for example, a 680 on the Physics Test is not equivalent to a 680 on the Chemistry Test).
 Percentile ranks should be compared only if they are based on the same reference population.

-Transition to the New Verbal Reasoning and Quantitative Reasoning Score Scales
+Transition to the Current Verbal Reasoning and Quantitative Reasoning Score Scales

-Use Concordance Information to Transition to the New Verbal Reasoning and Quantitative Reasoning Score Scale
+Use Concordance Information to Transition from the Prior to the Current Verbal Reasoning and Quantitative Reasoning Score Scale

 Normally Appropriate Uses and Uses Without Supporting Validity Evidence